michaelyohannes123/my-portfolio/README.md

-Name: Michael Yohannes
 # Google Student Training in Engineering Program

-This repo contains the projects you'll work on for the first half of STEP.
+This repo contains Michael Yohannes's portfolio and STEP projects.
 This work is based on the [Google Software Product Sprint](https://g.co/softwareproductsprint) program.

 To get started: